zkSoju/zettle/Fleeting Notes/What are Schema Decorators.md

 Status:
 Tags: #graphql

-# What are Schema Decorators?
+# What are Schema Decorators
 - **Schema decorators** allow you to write
 	- Schemas in SDL with no code resolve functions and custom logic
 	- And also add functionality (validation/authorization) to specific parts of schema